dagger/dagger/docs/guides/actions/1239-making-reusable-package.md

 # Making reusable packages

-Whilst splitting your plan into several files is a good idea, you will sometimes need to create standalone packages aiming to be reusable and shared.
+Whilst splitting your project into several files is a good idea, you will sometimes need to create standalone packages aiming to be reusable and shared.
 Let's explore how to do that.

 ## Packages, modules, and Dagger projects